Have you seen or eaten nutritional yeast?

 This is why nutritional yeast is considered impure — it most likely contains processed free glutamic acid (source).
 When ingested, the highly concentrated glutamates enter the bloodstream then the brain without going through the proper channels of digestion (source).
 25% of the population reacts adversely to free glutamic acid, usually within 48 hours of ingestion.

-The ingestion of MSG has similar side effects to neurological drugs (source).
-Excitotoxins also cause long-term, serious neuro-degenerative damage, including Alzheimer’s Disease and Parkinson’s Disease (source).
+The ingestion of MSG has similar side effects to some pharmaceuticals, which can be confusing to consumers (source).
+Excitotoxins are known to cause long-term, serious neuro-degenerative damage, including Alzheimer’s Disease and Parkinson’s Disease (source).

 Are You At Risk?